antoniomari/ADA-CAPI-DataStory/index.md

 As we expect, some countries are more likely to be reached than others.
 And there is a significant variance in this, as the probability of game completion given the target country ranges from a whole 93.3% to a measly 20% (sorry, Uzbekistan).
 This highlights how there are still significant differences between target articles, even within the same broad category.

+It should be noted that we looked into the role of starting article categories as well, but it was observed that their effect wasn’t nearly as significant as that of the target article categories.

 But anyway, let’s return to do one last investigation to shine more light on the role that categories play in games.
 We previously looked at the impact of categories in target articles.
 But there is a whole game before we reach the target.
 What if we look at the pairings of start-target article categories (and draw a beautiful plot in the process)?

 Here, we color-coded the nodes based on their empirical likelihood of not reaching the categories as targets.
 Additionally, the edges are color-coded based on the difference in start-target article category between the finished and unfinished paths.
 Green edges indicate that the start-target category pair occurs more frequently in the finished paths, possibly signifying an easier game.
 Conversely, red edges signify the opposite, that the start-target category pair was more prominent in the unfinished paths.
 Finally, gray edges (helping to highlight the main discrepancies) are those in which they appeared equally in both types of paths.